martinberlin/cale-idf/README.md

 All other users that fork this without falling in this categories and without any kind of advice to us will be blocked and will not be able to interact with the further Cale releases.

 We don't like having copies of the whole repository without any reason.
-It is just a bad practice, makes things confusing, and makes absolutely no sense.

 ## Requesting for new models

 If your epaper model is not there just open an Issue and send us one epaper with the SPI interface.
 If we can make a working implementation and new C++ class then you can use it in your Firmware and we keep the eink as a payment for our effort.
 If we fail and cannot make a working implementation then it comes back to you at no cost.
+Also following existing classes you can do it yourself.
+Just check on the pull requests to see how other developers did to add their epapers!

 ## CALE Firmware

 **CALE does only 3 things at the moment and is very easy to set up:**

-1. It connects to cale.es and downloads a Screen bitmap.
+1. It connects to [cale.es](http://cale.es) and downloads a Screen bitmap.
 2. In "Streaming mode" it pushes the pixels to Adafruit GFX buffer and at the end renders it in your Epaper.
 3. It goes to sleep the amount of minutes you define in the ESP-IDF menuconfig

-And of course wakes up after this deepsleep and goes back to point 1 making it an ideal Firmware if you want to refresh an Events calendar or weather Forecast display.
+It wakes up after this deepsleep and goes back to point 1 making it an ideal Firmware if you want to refresh an Events calendar or weather Forecast display.
 It does not need to be tied to our CALE service.
 You can use your own full url to your bitmap image.
 We just recommend to use CALE.es since you can easily connect it to external APIs and have a living epaper.
+Optionally you can do the same, but with a JPG, using our [www-jpg-render example](https://github.com/martinberlin/cale-idf/tree/master/main/www-jpg-render).
+Please note that in many cases you will require an ESP32-Wrover or similar with PSRAM.

 **Different cpp examples:**